-• Hats and sunglasses may not be worn in the building.

-- No tattoos, temporary or permanent are permitted.
+- Hats and sunglasses may only be worn on campus at recess and must be stored in their cubby, backpack, or locker during the school day. - No tattoos, temporary or permanent are permitted.
 This prohibition includes pen and ink drawings on the skin. - No oversized or baggy clothing will be permitted.